thedivloop/omdb-project/README.md

-# omdb-project
+# OMDB API Project

-End to end SPA project with OMDB API
+This is an End to end SPA project with OMDB API.